-If you wanted to vertically interpolate a dataset to 5 and 10 metres, you would do the following:
+If you wanted to vertically interpolate a dataset with spatially consistent vertical levels to 5 and 10 metres, you would do the following:

 '''

-ds.vertical_interp([5,10])
+ds.vertical_interp(levels = [5,10], fixed = True)

 '''

 This method is most useful for things like oceanic data, where you need to interpolate to certain depth levels.
 It will require that vertical levels are the same in every grid cell.